 Which brings us to Rule number 2

-If you aim to be the captain of the ship then you must plan ahead of time the travel itinerary.
+Since you aim to be the captain of the ship, then you must plan ahead of time the travel itinerary.

-Creating that plan ahead makes RULE 1 easier to achieve knowing you already have the buy in of your travel buddy.
+Creating that plan ahead makes RULE 1 easier to achieve.
+You already have the buy-in of your travel buddy.
 It can surely make traveling with your parents more than bearable.
 It can be fun!

-By nature, I am a worry wart thus contingency plans are second nature for me.
+By nature, I am a worrywart, and contingency plans are second nature for me.

-When on a travel with your parents, the captain of the ship (meaning YOU- if you skipped reading Rule 1) must ensure that there is a Plan B , Plan C (you know how the alphabet works) in case your Primary plan goes awry.
+When on a travel with your parents, the captain of the ship (meaning YOU- if you skipped reading Rule 1) must ensure that there is a Plan B, Plan C, Plan D (you know how the alphabet works) in case your Primary plan goes wrong.

 However, we had a delayed flight.
 And traffic was heavy since it was a Friday and it was Manila!
 We checked in to the hotel room.
 We were hungry and tired.
-We did not have the energy to carry on with the museum tour for that day more so my mother thus I decided to pull out my Plan B itinerary card.
+We did not have the energy to carry on with the museum tour for that day.
+So I decided to pull out my Plan B itinerary card.

-Having a contingency plan increases the chance of still having a great time despite few bend in the road.
+Having a contingency plan increases the chance of still having a great time despite a few bends in the road.